tinytort/201d-spring-2017/class-02-intro_js_html_css-arrays/README.md

 <a id="code"></a>
 ## Learning Journal

-We will look at the sample learning journal in the class repository and learn about `git init`
+We will look at the sample learning journal in the class repository.

 [-top-](#top)